Nick Madrigal Preview, Player Props: Cubs vs. Giants

-On Tuesday, Nick Madrigal (.214 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the San Francisco Giants, whose starting pitcher will be Ryan Walker.
-First pitch is at 7:40 PM ET.
+Nick Madrigal -- with a slugging percentage of .207 in his past 10 games (including zero homers) -- will be in action for the Chicago Cubs against the San Francisco Giants, with Tristan Beck on the mound, on September 6 at 2:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Giants.
+He had a one-hit showing in his most recent game (1-for-4) against the Giants.

 Nick Madrigal Game Info & Props vs. the Giants